 - a.
 Classroom desk tops will be sanitized, by staff or students, at the end of every class period if students are changing classes. - b.
 High touch surfaces, such as door handles, office phones, shared keyboards, toilet handles, and faucets and other surfaces will be sanitized according to guidelines. - 8.
 Restrict Non-essential visitors in all district buildings - a.
 We will not utilize parent or community volunteers or guest speakers in classrooms. - b.
 Parents and other family members are not allowed to enter the school unless it is an emergency. - c.
 No non-essential visitors will be allowed into the building. - d.
 Parent volunteers will be allowed in outside settings, following the 6 foot physical distancing rule. - e.
-Programming with external organizations can happen on campus if the programming takes place completely outside, following social distancing guidelines.

-9. Limit Sharing of Materials
+Programming with external organizations can happen on campus if the programming takes place completely outside, following social distancing guidelines. - 9.
+Limit Sharing of Materials - a.

-- a.
 Limit sharing of art supplies and other high-touch equipment as much as possible.
 If feasible, have a separate set of supplies for each student.
 Students should plan to bring their own supplies of pens, pencils, calculators, etc. The school will supply those lists. - b.
 Limit sharing electronic devices, sports equipment, clothing, books, games and learning aids. - c.
-Clean and disinfect shared supplies and equipment between students.

-10. Size of Gatherings in any one space
+Clean and disinfect shared supplies and equipment between students. - 10.
+Size of Gatherings in any one space - a.

-a.
 Groups in any one area, room, or classroom must not exceed the Governor's gathering size limits.

+Based on the combination of health and safety requirements and rigorous protocols that we are putting in place for the fall, we believe the risk of transmission in schools is likely lower than the risk of transmission in many other settings.
 Students, educators, and other staff who are at higher risk of severe illness from COVID-19 will want to consult with their health care providers about whether and under what circumstances a return to in-person school setting would be medically inadvisable.
 Families, in consultation with their medical providers, will ultimately make the decision as to whether their child(ren) will attend in-person instruction, or whether their children will participate in remote learning.